 This policy concentrates on child on child abuse in the context of sexual harassment and sexual violence.
-It is compliant with the statutory guidance on peer-on-peer abuse as set out in Keeping Children Safe in Education (September 2022) and should be read in conjunction with the Local Safeguarding Children Board's (LSCB) Safeguarding Policy and Procedures, and any relevant Practice Guidance issued by it.
-The school has also written this policy taking into account the 'Sexual Violence and Sexual Harassment between Children in Schools and Colleges' guidance 2021.
+It is compliant with the statutory guidance on child on child abuse as set out in Keeping Children Safe in Education (September 2024) and should be read in conjunction with the Local Safeguarding Children Board's (LSCB) Safeguarding Policy and Procedures, and any relevant Practice Guidance issued by it.